Chouannerie

 The Chouannerie (/fr/; from the Chouan brothers, two of its leaders) was a royalist uprising or counter-revolution in twelve of the western départements of France, particularly in the provinces of Brittany and Maine, against the First Republic during the French Revolution.
 It played out in three phases and lasted from spring 1794 to 1800.
 The revolt was comparable to the War in the Vendée, which took place in the Vendée region.

 The uprising was provoked principally by the Civil Constitution of the Clergy (1790), which attempted to impose Caesaropapism upon the Catholic Church in France, and the mass conscription, or levée en masse (1793), which was decided by the National Convention.
 A first attempt at staging an uprising was carried out by the Association bretonne to defend the French monarchy and reinstate the devolved government, specific laws, and customs of Duchy of Brittany, which had all been repealed in 1789.
 The first confrontations broke out in 1792 and developed in stages into a peasant revolt, guerrilla warfare and finally full-scale battles.
-It ended only with the Republican forces defeating the rebels in 1800.
+It ended only after Chouan leaders accepted the treaties of Montfaucon and Beauregard in 1800.

 Briefer peasant uprisings in other départements like in Aveyron and Lozère are also identified as "chouanneries".
 Another petite chouannerie broke out in 1815, during the Hundred Days War, and a final one occurred in 1832.